bikeshaving/crank/website/guides/04-handling-events.md

 title: Handling Events
 ---

-Most DOM applications require some measure of interactivity, where the user interface updates according to user input.
+Most web applications require some measure of interactivity, where the user interface updates according to user input.
 To facilitate this, Crank provides two APIs for listening to events on rendered DOM nodes.

-## onevent props
+## DOM `onevent` Props
-You can attach event callbacks to host element directly using onevent props.
-These props start with `on`, are all lowercase, and correspond exactly to the properties as specified according to the DOM’s [GlobalEventHandlers mixin API](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers).
+You can attach event callbacks to host element directly using `onevent` props.
+These props start with `on`, are all lowercase, and correspond to the properties as specified according to the DOM’s [GlobalEventHandlers mixin API](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers).
 By combining event props, local variables and `this.refresh`, you can write interactive components.

 ```jsx
 function *Clicker() {